 3-4 boxes of organic chicken or organic vegetable broth (or homemade)

 1-2 TBSP of red wine vinegar

-2 TBSP unrefined, cold-pressed olive oil or refined coconut oil
+2 TBSP unrefined, cold-pressed olive oil or avocado oil

-1-3 medium to large diced organic onion (the more the better)
+2-3 medium to large diced organic onions (the more the better)

 3-5 cloves organic garlic (minced…the more the better)